UofT-DSI/onboarding/onboarding_documents/participant_guidelines.md

 ## Deadlines and Extensions

-All assignment due dates fall within the dates of the course.
+All assignment due dates fall within the dates of the module.
 Any requests for extensions must occur before the assignment due date.
-No extensions will be granted beyond one week following the end of the course.
+No extensions will be granted beyond one week following the end of the module.
 All submitted assignments will be evaluated within one week of the close of submissions.
 If exceptional circumstances arise during the Certificate that prevents you from meeting the requirements of the learning modules, it is essential that you communicate to the Technical Facilitator and the DSI team courses.dsi@utoronto.ca as soon as possible.

 ## Feedback